microbiome/microbiome/vignettes/Variability.md

-### Inter-individual heterogeneity (heterogeneity within group of samples)
+### Inter-individual homogeneity (within group of samples)

-Assess 'inter-individual stability' as in [Salonen et al. ISME J 2014](http://www.nature.com/ismej/journal/v8/n11/full/ismej201463a.html).
-This is defined as the average correlation between samples and their mean for a given samples vs phylotypes matrix.
-For the illustration, calculate inter-individual stability (heterogeneity) separately for Placebo and LGG groups.
+Assess 'inter-individual stability', or homogeneity, as in [Salonen et al. ISME J 2014](http://www.nature.com/ismej/journal/v8/n11/full/ismej201463a.html).
+This is defined as the average correlation between the samples and their mean for a given samples vs phylotypes matrix.
+For illustration, calculate inter-individual homogeneity separately for Placebo and LGG groups.

 Load example data